faberNovel/heart/CONTRIBUTING.md

     pnpm install
     ````

-3. Use the CLI and check your changes with:
+3. Starts an analysis using the CLI.
+You can list the available analysis by using:

     ```shell
-    pnpx heart
+    pnpx heart -h
     ```

+    Example of a CLI command using the _Heart Dareboost_ module:

+    ```shell
+    pnpx heart dareboost -i '{"url": "https://heart.fabernovel.com/"}'
+    ```

 ### Provide a changelog

 Your enhancements may require to provide a list of changes and an increase in the package version number.

-You can check if you need to provide these two with
+You can check if you need to provide these two with:

 ```shell
 rush change --verify
 ```